matias-ceau/scripts/docs/scripts/fzfmenu.sh.md

 ### Dependencies

 - `fzf` - A command-line fuzzy finder.
-- `xterm` - A terminal emulator for the X Window System.
+- `xterm` - Terminal emulator required to run the script.
-- Bash (the script is written in Bash and requires it to be executed).
+- `bash` - The shell interpreter.

 <a name="description" />